Decomposing NeRF for Editing via Feature Field Distillation: Experiments

 \section{Experiments}

 We first conduct a quantitative evaluation of the decomposition achieved by \methodname{}.
 We demonstrate that \methodname{} enables 3D semantic segmentation in a benchmark dataset using scanned point clouds with human-annotated semantic segmentation labels.
 We then investigate the capabilities of \methodname{} for editing and subsequent novel-view synthesis on real-world datasets.
 We use two teacher networks, LSeg~\cite{li2022languagedriven} and DINO~\cite{caron2021emergingdino}, which are pre-trained and publicly available.
 Each training image is encoded by the image encoders of the networks and used as target feature maps, $\mathbf{f}_\text{img}(I, r)$, defined in Equation~\ref{eq:losses}.
 Because the feature maps are of reduced sizes due to the limitation of the networks, we first resize them to the original image size.
-The implementation and settings of NeRF follow \citet{zhi2021semanticnerf}.
-In the experiments, an eight-layer MLP as shown in Fig.~\ref{fig:network} is used and optimized via Adam minimizing the loss $L$ in Equation~\ref{eq:losses}.
-Positional encoding of lengths 10 and 4 is used for coordinate and view direction.
+The implementation and settings of NeRF, unless otherwise stated, follow \citet{zhi2021semanticnerf}.
+During the training of 200K iterations, the loss $L$ in Equation~\ref{eq:losses} is minimized by Adam with a linearly decaying learning rate (5e-4 to 8e-5).
+During training, Gaussian noise for density is also applied.
+The number of coarse and fine samplings is 64 and 128, respectively.
+The MLP of the neural radiance field consists of eight ReLU layers with 256 dimensions, followed by a linear layer for density, three layers for color, and three layers for feature, as shown in Fig.~\ref{fig:network}.
+Positional encoding of length 10 is used for the input coordinate and its skip connection, and that of length 4 is for viewing direction.
+If an independent MLP is prepared for the feature field, it consists of four layers (with a skip connection at the third layer if the positional encoding is used).
+The size of a training image is $320\times240$ for the Replica dataset and $1008\times756$ for the other datasets.
+The batchsize of training rays is 1024 for Replica and 2048 for the others.
+During finetuning of feature fields or radiance fields, Gaussian noise is removed, and the learning rate is set to 1e-4.
 See appendix~\ref{app:training_model_details} and \ref{app:feature_encoders} for further training details.